 This disparity between our mindsets… it scares me.
 I am terrified of a situation in which my feelings are cast aside in favor of someone who is designated a good “fit” for me.
 It hasn’t even happened yet and divorce, in my mind, is already on the table; after all, my time in medical school taught me that I’m not afraid to sink the ship I’m serving on just to escape it.
 With my inability to communicate freely with my parents, I feel so… chained down.
 Stuck as if my only option to pursue a truly free relationship would be in helming my fate alone.
 I have thought about running away from home many times, sometimes forming meticulously detailed plans to ensure that nobody would trace me.
 I’ve even thought about throwing in the towel altogether.
 If I feel like I do not have freedom, I just end up feeling extremely depressed.

-But then, as someone who was once close to me would insist, I should probably stop here and take a deep breath.
+But then, as someone who once knew me very, very well would probably insist, I should probably stop here and take a deep breath.
 I’m letting my thoughts run wild again.

 I mean – after all, nothing has happened yet.